Impotence and Diabetes: Causes, Symptoms, and Treatment Options in India

 High blood glucose levels over time can cause damage to nerves[5]: the peripheral nerves and the autonomic nerves.
 These nerves are responsible for sensations and muscle control in the penis.

-When the signals are blocked due to nerve damage, the sensations to the penis is reduced, and it becomes difficult for the muscles to relax, making it harder hold the blood in the penis which causes erectile dysfunction.
+When the signals are blocked due to nerve damage, the sensations to the penis are reduced, and it becomes difficult for the muscles to relax, making it harder hold the blood in the penis, which causes erectile dysfunction.

 High blood sugar → autonomic neuropathy → Disrupts nerve signals that control erection-related muscle relaxation → ED